-A surprising tidbit I learned from the Lustig book was that William Penn had a high opinion of the governing ability of Edmund Andros.
+A surprising tidbit I learned from author Mary Lou Lustig was that William Penn had a high opinion of the governing ability of Edmund Andros.
 She speculated that it might have been because of his friendship with the Duke of York.
 Penn thought highly enough of Andros to actually offer him the job of governor of Pennsylvania.
 Given the mercenary and authoritarian tendencies of Edmund Andros, this comes as something of a shock.
 Fortunately for the Pennsylvania Quakers, Andros turned down the offer.

 Jennings arrived in Burlington in September 1680.
 As mentioned in the previous post, the residents of West New Jersey did not realize that Jennings had been named deputy governor when he arrived, and he kept it quiet for a little while.
 His name did not appear in the minutes of the Burlington Court for October 4, 1680.
-Jennings wrote* that he knew that Byllinge had no right to “grant commissions” before the first Assembly had met, and after arriving in Burlington, Jennings met with “as many as I could of the most antient and considerable of the Inhabitants here” to inform them that he would not impose upon them except as they thought he might be useful.
-In the interests of maintaining order, these “antient Inhabitants” chose to keep Jennings’ commission as deputy governor.
+Jennings wrote that he knew that Byllinge had no right to “grant commissions” before the first Assembly had met, and after arriving in Burlington, Jennings met with “as many as I could of the most antient and considerable of the Inhabitants here” to inform them that he would not impose upon them except as they thought he might be useful.
+William Penn, “believing Jennings a worthy man, advised the inhabitants to accept him.”5 In the interests of maintaining order, these “antient Inhabitants” chose to keep Jennings’ commission as deputy governor.
 Edward Byllinge also sent a letter proclaiming his intent to settle the affair to everyone’s content and to settle himself in West New Jersey as soon as possible.
 The letter came on a ship carrying passengers like William Biddle, Elias Farr and Benjamin Scott.